rust-lang/rfcs/active/0000-refine-immutables.md

 This RFC proposes that the semantics of immutable variables be refined by forbidding partial outbound moves, so:

 1. immutable variables in Rust become more immutable;
-2. guaranteed scoped lifetimes for values with move semantics ("movable values") can be achieved.
+2. guaranteed lifetimes for values with move semantics ("movable values") can be achieved.

 # Motivation